 The University of Texas at Austin is an institutional member of the National Center for Faculty Development & Diversity (NCFDD).
-The NCFDD is a nationally-recognized independent organization dedicated to supporting faculty, particularly under-represented faculty, post-docs, and graduate students in making successful transitions throughout their careers.
+The NCFDD is a nationally-recognized independent organization dedicated to supporting faculty, post-docs, and graduate students in making successful transitions throughout their careers.
 NCFDD provides online career development, training, and mentoring resources.

 As part of UT Austin’s institutional membership, all faculty members, postdoctoral fellows, graduate students and administrators now have free on-demand access to NCFDD’s resources.

 Sign up for your UT Austin sponsored membership to gain access to the many free resources.
 Choose "The University of Texas at Austin" from the drop-down menu Select "Activate my Membership" Complete the registration form using your UT Austin email address Click "Activate Account" in the confirmation email